GeoscienceAustralia/galileoQC/docs/source/install_details.md

 The following commands must all be entered from the `cmd` window (not the Powershell).

-Firstly install Python, then create a virtual environment `whizz` (you can choose another name if you like but it is `whizz` in the documentation), and then activate the virtual environment.
+Firstly install Python (the example is version 3.13 but the latest version is recommended), then create a virtual environment `whizz` (you can choose another name if you like but it is `whizz` in the documentation), and then activate the virtual environment.

 ```bash
 $ winget install Python.Python.3.13